OWASP Glue Tool Project

 - Alex Lock

-Deliverable: Pipeline is delivered as a ruby gem (executable binary) and in a docker image with required tools already bundled.
+Deliverable: Glue is delivered as a ruby gem (executable binary) and in a docker image with required tools already bundled.

 Are you fluent in another language?
 Can you help translate the text strings in the Tool Project Template into that language?

 Do you have a flair for finding bugs in software?
-We want to product a high quality product, so any help with Quality Assurance would be greatly appreciated.
+We want to produce a high-quality product, so any help with Quality Assurance would be greatly appreciated.
 Let us know if you can offer your help.

 Please use the Tool Project Template project mailing list for feedback about: